Last Updated: April 2026

 Asia Cafe

-For anyone who is willing to make the drive up to Asia Cafe in North Austin, they have the best Chinese food in Austin IMO.
+For anyone willing to drive up to Asia Cafe in North Austin, they have the best Chinese food in Austin IMO.
 Generous portions, affordable, and this is where my parents will eat.

 Price Range: $

-What To Order: honey walnut shrimp, braised pork with preserved veggie, stir-fried water spinach, and spicy beef noodle soup
+What to order: Honey walnut shrimp, braised pork with preserved veggie, stir-fried water spinach, spicy beef noodle soup.

 8650 Spicewood Springs Rd #114a